 September Weather in Toronto

 Weather in September is pretty reliable with the worst case scenarios not being bad at all.
-Average comfortable temperatures in the 60s.
+The average temperature is comfortable in the 60s.
 During the beginning of the month, the temps may creep up into the 70s and 80s during the day, so you might need more t-shirts than, say, a parka.
 The average September high is 69 F, and the average September low is 48 F. Snow doesn't usually start until November, but rain is a possibility.
 You can expect rain about five days of the 30 days that are in September.

 Visitors to Toronto in September should be prepared for a variety of temperatures.
 Pack clothing that can be layered.
-Pack your t-shirts, but just be sure to have a sweater or jacket on hand.
+Bring t-shirts, but just be sure to have a sweater or jacket on hand.
 Same with shorts, you can pack those, but make sure you have long pants, too.
 You can't go wrong with long-sleeve shirts and closed-toe shoes.
 Bring an umbrella in case of rain.
 As well, bring a sunhat, sunglasses, and sunscreen for those bright, sunny days.

-- Beautiful weather—no longer hot and humid and not yet cold.

 Many outdoor activities can still be enjoyed comfortably with just a little extra clothing.
-Go hiking, walk the beach or sit on an outdoor patio.
+Go hiking, walk the beach, or sit on an outdoor patio.
 The illustrious Toronto International Film Festival gets underway in the second week of September.
 The onslaught of A-list celebrities, media, and fans can make hotels pricey and packed that week.

-- The first Monday of September is the Labour Day holiday.
+- The first Monday of September is the Labor Day holiday.
 Banks and most stores will be closed.
 Expect crowds that weekend.

-- Kids go back to school the day after Labour Day so roads get busier again.
+- Kids go back to school the day after Labor Day so roads get busier again.